dfelinto/blender-manual/manual/interface/modes.rst

  .. warning::

-   FIXME - warning body below

 	You can only select objects in :guilabel:`Object` mode.
 In all others, the current object selection is "locked" (except, to some extent, with an armature's :guilabel:`Pose` mode).

 Modes might affect many things in Blender: